Louisville vs. Air Force First Responder Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Louisville Stats and Trends

-- Louisville is 6-4 against the spread and 6-5 overall this season when the team puts up more than 19.1 points.
+- Louisville is 6-4 against the spread and 6-5 overall in games when it puts up more than 19.1 points.

-- In games that Louisville picks up over 288.2 yards, the team is 6-5 against the spread and 6-6 overall.
+- Louisville is 6-5 against the spread and 6-6 overall when the team picks up over 288.2 yards.

-- This year, the Cardinals have 13 turnovers, three fewer than the Falcons have takeaways (16).

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.